On Fermentation and Waiting

 Key Takeaways

-• Fermentation is a mindful and meditative process.
+• Fermentation is a meditative process.

-• Fermentation transforms food that is both delicious and healthy.
+• It transforms food that is healthy.

 About the Teacher